 - Something just happened in the waiting room.

 Maybe it was good, maybe it was bad.
 Maybe you ran into a bunch of friends from your acting class, and got to talking!
 Or maybe the casting assistant up front is actually a cool person and you were enjoying yourself!
 (Yes – it’s fun talking to you, if there’s time.)
-But then when your name was called, you weren’t in a place where you could play a PTSD veteran coming home to find his brother sleeping with his wife (yes, that’s the plot of BROTHERS).
+And when your name was called, you weren’t in a place where you could play a PTSD veteran coming home to find his brother sleeping with his wife (yes, that’s the plot of BROTHERS).

 Here’s the thing – your actor friends, the casting assistant – they know why you’re here.
 If you say, “I’d love to catch up!
 But can we do it after my audition?
 I just gotta get in the right head space…” they may laugh, but they’re here for the same goal.
 They’ll let you do your thing.
 And hey, if chatting helps you get into character, because it’s a charming, talkative character – more power to you!
 Just make sure you do what you need to do to be in the right place, before walking into the audition room.